timescale/docs.timescale.com-content/tutorials/telegraf-output-plugin.md

 ## Next Steps

-Once you have started inserting data in TimescaleDB, you can begin to familiarize yourself with our [architecture](https://docs.timescale.com/introduction/architecture) and [API reference](https://docs.timescale.com/api).
+Once you have started inserting data in TimescaleDB, you can begin to familiarize yourself with our [architecture][architecture_lnk] and [API reference][api].

 Additionally, we have several other [tutorials][] available for you to explore as you become accustomed to working with TimescaleDB.